bijij/ardublockly/README.md

-# Ardublockly
+# Alchemy
-Ardublockly is a visual programming editor for Arduino.
-It is based on Google's [Blockly][1], which has been forked to generate [Arduino][15] code.
+Alchemy is a visual programming editor for Arduino.
+It is based on Carlosperate's [Ardublockly][1], which has been forked to generate [Arduino][15] code.

 The `ArdublocklyServer` Python package initialises a local server to be able to compile and load the Arduino code using the [Arduino IDE][2].